chimbosonic/cgit-container/README.md

 Inspired by https://github.com/oemunoz/cgit.

-Base image is ubuntu:latest and uses apache2 to run the server.
+Base image is ubuntu:focal and uses apache2 to run the server.

 The image is available on Docker Hub [here](https://hub.docker.com/repository/docker/chimbosonic/cgit)